djacobs7/writeright/_posts/2013-11-15-i-want-this.md

 ---
 layout: post
 ---
-Iwant this and you won't let me have it
+I want this and you won't let me have it

 My goal is to write a television show, novel or short story or short film.